openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 One of the hardest parts of building a BCV parser is finding data to test it on to tease out corner cases.
 The file `src/core/spec.coffee` has a few hundred tests that tripped up this parser at various points in development.

-In addition, the file `test/tests.zip` has 370,000 tests drawn from 85 million real-world tweets and Facebook posts.
+In addition, the file `test/tests.zip` has 460,000 tests drawn from 115 million real-world tweets and Facebook posts.
 These tests reflect the most-popular ways of identifying passages--each entry in the `Text` column occurs in ten or more tweets or posts.
+(The total number of unique passage strings in the corpus is six million, with the vast majority occurring fewer than ten times.)

 The tests are arranged in three columns:

 1. `Popularity` is the number of times the text appears in the corpus.
-It reflects the order of magnitude, so a value of `100` in this column indicates that the text appears between 100 and 999 times.
 You can use this column as a way to prioritize how to handle corner cases.
 2. `Text` is the raw text of the reference.
 Tabs and newline characters (`[\t\r\n]`) are converted to spaces; otherwise they appear unaltered from their source.
 3. `OSIS` is the OSIS value of the text as parsed by this BCV Parser.
 If one or more translations appears, it precedes a colon at the start of the string.
 For example: `Matt 5, 7, NIV, ESV` has an OSIS value of `NIV,ESV:Matt.5,Matt.7`.
 Otherwise, the OSIS consists only of OSIS references separated by commas.
 You may choose to interpret certain cases differently to suit your needs, but this column gives you a reasonable starting point from which to validate your parser.